coredds/GoDateParser/.github/CONTRIBUTING.md

-# Contributing to GoDateParser
+# Contributing to godateparser

-Thank you for your interest in contributing to GoDateParser!
+Thank you for your interest in contributing to godateparser!
 We welcome contributions from the community.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/GoDateParser.git`
+2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/godateparser.git`
 3. Create a feature branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Run tests: `go test ./...`